deshpandeyash/treesplittingsimulator/README.md

 # Tree Splitting Simulator

-This project is lecensed under MIT Open Source License
+This project is licensed under MIT Open Source License

 All documentation can be found on the proejct Wiki.